xenocrisis/deepwoken-fishing-bot/README.md

-For personal use so idk about explaining how to install and use. install dependencies execute main.py, use "debug" argument to visualize image processing in real time. avaliable on windows only
+For personal use so idc about explaining how to install and use. install dependencies execute main.py, use "debug" argument to visualize image processing in real time. avaliable on windows only